Rent: 20th Anniversary Tour

 Lines like “How do you document real life when real life is getting more like fiction each day?” sound sadly too current.
-Scenes of ignored homeless on dirty, drug-laden streets mirror the scene outside the doors of the Golden Gate Theatre in the surrounding Tenderloin neighborhood.
-And the threat of young artists losing their funky, warehouse abode is right off the headlines of today’s San Francisco Chronicle.
-The timing for this revival tour could not be more eerily perfect with its message that transcending all these very real and troubling issues is the power of unconditional love for all -- no matter gender preference, race, sexual orientation, economic status, or even if dying from a society’s most shunned disease.
+Scenes of ignored homeless on dirty, drug-laden streets mirror the scene throughout the Bay Area and beyond.
+The threat of young artists losing their funky, warehouse abode is right off the headlines of today’s newspapers and social media.
+The timing for this revival tour could not be more eerily perfect with its message that transcending all these very real and troubling issues is the power of unconditional love for all -- no matter gender preference, race, sexual orientation, economic status, or even if dying from society’s still most-shunned disease.

 Rent: 20th Anniversary Tour takes the original and updates it with neon-hued energy, freshness, and contemporary feel that zings and snaps from beginning to end.
 Evan Ensign directs this large and talented cast with an eye to pushing those original, daring boundaries even further to edges that are raw, painful, and yet utterly beautiful.
 The set of Paul Clay is massive in scope with its multiple and climbing levels of twisted metal and stairs against the Golden Gate’s back brick wall.
 The lighting of Jonathan Spencer provides hints of Christmas against the dark dreariness of poverty and illness while offering looming, gigantic shadows that hint of the threats of abandonment, eviction, and death.
 Angela Wendt’s costumes sparkle, shock, and satisfy all at the same time, bringing this old story a new look of today’s starving in the streets and hungry in the studios.

-Mark is still getting over his break-up with his old roomie and lover, Maureen, whose new girlfriend is Joanne (Jasmine Easler).
-The two rivals discover a surprising symbiosis of their common ills with the cheating, but highly seductive “diva”as they dance and sing with dramatic flair in “Tango Maureen.”
-The focus of their past and present love is arranging a Christmas Eve benefit show to protest eviction of the homeless from a vacant lot where another former roomie, Benny (Christian Thompson) wants to put up a new studio for artists.
+Mark is still getting over his break-up with his old roomie and lover, Maureen, whose new girlfriend is Joanne (Jasmine Easler, also with great singing pipes and a member of the 2017 show in SF).
+The two rivals discover a surprising symbiosis of their common ills with the cheating, but highly seductive “diva” as they dance and sing with dramatic flair in “Tango Maureen.”
+The focus of their past and present love is arranging a Christmas Eve benefit show to protest eviction of the homeless from a vacant lot where another former roomie, Benjamin Coffin III (a somewhat underwhelming Marcus John) wants to put up a new studio for artists.

 Photo Credits: Carol Rosegg